Supervised vs Unsupervised Machine Learning in M&E

-Answered in this article on supervised vs unsupervised machine learning (ML):
+In this article on supervised vs unsupervised machine learning (ML), we will answer the following questions:

 - What is machine learning?